-A TDR loan was considered to be in payment default once it is 90 days contractually past due under the modified terms.
-There were no TDRs for which there was a payment default within twelve months following the modification during the period ended September 30, 2022.
-There were no TDRs during the three months ended September 30, 2022 and TDRs totaled \$453 thousand during the nine months ended September 30, 2022.
+There were no TDRs for which there was a payment default within twelve months following the modification modifications during the period ended September 30, 2022.
+There were no TDRs first quarter of 2023.

+The following table presents loan modifications made during the three months ended September 30, 2022 and TDRs totaled \$453 thousand during the nine months ended September 30, 2022, first quarter of 2024 by payment status as of March 31, 2024: